becodeorg/free2code/2.CSS/0. Introduction to CSS/readme.md

 ```

 We just found a solution to not mix our HTML with our CSS, but our styling is still inside of our HTML file.
 Maybe, there is a better way to include our CSS..?
-Well, yes there!
+Well, yes there is!

 ### 3. External CSS

-This is the best way and the only way that we will use throughout the course.
-The first 2 methods are considered a no go, but they are still a must to know.
 Like the name gives it away, we will have some **external** CSS file(s), which we will import inside the `<head>` of our HTML page.

 ```html